You are here

 Completes chemical dependency screens or risk assessment reports ordered by the court;

-Completes evaluations of incarcerated individuals related to cognitive behavior intervention programs and training; provides oversight of cognitive behavior interventions;
+Completes evaluations of individuals under DOC jurisdiction related to cognitive behavior intervention programs and training; provides oversight of cognitive behavior interventions;

-Identifies and recruits eligible offender program participants; I
+Identifies and recruits eligible individuals under DOC jurisdiction as program participants;

-Develops and manages the master roster at a major facility to include cost effective use of assigned staff, coordinating bid process, ensuring compliance with field instructions and union contracts; as well as prepare analysis of data, indicating trends and problem areas related to custody staff management and overtime;
+Develops and manages the master roster at a major facility to include cost effective use of assigned staff, coordinating bid process, ensuring compliance with field instructions/Operational Memorandums and union contracts; as well as prepare analysis of data, indicating trends and problem areas related to custody staff management and overtime;

-Assesses offender treatment needs, such as substance use disorder treatment;
+Assesses treatment needs for individuals under DOC jurisdiction, such as substance use disorder treatment;

 Performs other related work as required;